talk2sohail/color-game/README.md

 ![](images/first.png)

 You click on the boxes.
-If it's wrong, it will disappeared.
+If it's wrong, it will disappear.

 ![](images/second.png)